 Extra virgin olive oil, nut and seed oils, and other plant-based polyunsaturated and monounsaturated fats are good choices.
 Limit their saturated fat intake and stay away from trans fats.

 Healthy fats are also found in foods from other food categories, such as avocados, nuts, seeds, and seafood, so we only need a little amount from oils and spreads each day.

-Just like parents desire the best for their children, Real School likewise prioritises the well-being of children.
-The Real School offers programmes to assist you in deciding how you can give your child healthy nutrition.
+Just like parents desire the best for their children, Real School Of Montessori likewise prioritises the well-being of children.
+The Real School Of Montessori offers programmes to assist you in deciding how you can give your child healthy nutrition.
 They will help you provide a healthy, balanced diet for your child.
-We at Real School believe in one-on-one online mentoring and innovative solutions through project-based learning.
+We at Real School Of Montessori believe in one-on-one online mentoring and innovative solutions through project-based learning.
 Visit our website and open a world of opportunities and growth for your little one.